Table of Contents

 Your IP can be used to Track your Location

 Your IP address reveals your physical location.
 Each IP address is unique and distinguishes you from the rest, making it easier to locate you.
-If you’ve publicly announced to be in a particular city, an evil intended individual only needs to do a little extra digging to find your location and confront you.
+If you’ve publicly announced to be in a particular city, an evil-intended individual only needs to do some extra digging to find your location and confront you.

 IP addresses are linked to ports that navigate through the internet gateways and virtually connect internet-enabled devices.
-Connecting to the internet brings its set of challenges, and a hacker who has gained knowledge of your IP can hack those ports via a brute-force attack.
+Connecting to the internet brings challenges, and a hacker who has gained knowledge of your IP can hack those ports via a brute-force attack.

 The hacker could then take over your devices connected to the network and potentially install malware.